Genesis30/GeDRA/README.md

    * **-s --status**: display the status of the system.
    * **-h --help**: display this information.

+###Contributing
+If you are interested in developing a module for GeDRA, there is a script suited for that task.
+Develop your module and add it to the system with it:

+   - ./addmodule -short_option --long_option function_to_be_called module_name

 ###Contact

 Do not hesitate to [contact me](mailto:carlos@g3nesis.es) if you are interested in something involving this project.